 Same applies to how I make people understand that I’m not just supporting feminism just because I’m a woman; even a man can be a feminist it’s just the right thing to do.

 When you see how underestimated women are in the society, how they are being violated and abused.
-How women are segregated just because of their gender, you would want to lend a voice.
+How women are segregated just because of their gender, you will support the motion of feminism in Nigeria.

 But for some reasons many people don’t seem to understand the concept that they begin to misinterpret as an entirely different stuff.
 Feminism has been greatly misinterpreted that some Nigerian women mistake feminism for misandry.